radiantlogic-v8/documentation-new/documentation/installation-guide/02-installation.md

 ![An image showing ](Media/Image2.12.jpg)

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – RadiantOne is a network-intensive application.
+>RadiantOne is a network-intensive application.
 The network check verifies that the network connections between RadiantOne nodes are fast, with plenty of bandwidth and low latency.
-Refer to the RadiantOne Hardware Sizing Guide for more information.**
+Refer to the RadiantOne Hardware Sizing Guide for more information.

 6. Next, you are prompted to enter your license key.
 If you have your license key, paste it into the window.
 If you would like a temporary key, leave the license key field blank.
-The evaluation license is valid for 30 days.
+The evaluation license is valid for 14 days.
 If you would like a longer temporary license, Radiant Logic, Inc at support@radiantlogic.com.

+>[!warning]
- ><span style="color:red">**IMPORTANT NOTE - If you received a cluster-based license key, the same key value can be used for all nodes you install in a given cluster.
-If you received a   server-based/single node license key, each RadiantOne server you deploy requires its own Radiant Logic license key.**
+>If you received a cluster-based license key, the same key value can be used for all nodes you install in a given cluster.
+If you received a   server-based/single node license key, each RadiantOne server you deploy requires its own Radiant Logic license key.

  ![An image showing ](Media/Image2.13.jpg)

-7. Finally, you are shown a pre-installation summary where you can review your settings and then click the Start Installation button.
+1. Finally, you are shown a pre-installation summary where you can review your settings and then click Start Installation.

+   >[!note]
-   >**Note – All settings (ports, user passwords, etc.) are the same as used for the first node in the cluster, so you will not see this step during the install.
-The
-       only configuration that varies from the first node in the cluster is the server SSL certificate (for LDAPS communication between clients and the RadiantOne service).
+   >All settings (ports, user passwords, etc.) are the same as used for the first node in the cluster, so you will not see this step during the install.
+The only configuration that varies from the first node in the cluster is the server SSL certificate (for LDAPS communication between clients and the RadiantOne service).
 A default, self-signed certificate is generated for each node you add to the cluster.
-Details on replacing the default self-signed certificate can be found in the RadiantOne System Administration Guide.**
+Details on replacing the default self-signed certificate can be found in the RadiantOne System Administration Guide.

 8. Start the Main Control Panel (<RLI_HOME>/bin/openControl.bat/.sh) and then start the RadiantOne service (Main Control Panel -> Dashboard Tab).